 What is Torsade Literary Space?

 Originally, a personal blog I started when I was trying to drum up notice for my novel, Inimical (2014).
 Being new to the business of publishing; being a rural person, I was looking for promotional tactics that were within my scope.
 Bit by bit, I learned, and my writing objectives changed.
 My body of work expanded.
 I took up poetry, making use of my old artwork, eventually producing new, original art for each piece.
 I’d found out by then that an image anchors a post, and is a more eye-catching aspect than plain text.
 July 2017, I changed the name of the blog and started customizing it, turning it into a storehouse of my own stuff, where readers can browse limitlessly (though a purchase or donation definitely helps keep things going).

-Check my Announcements page (link below) to get theme music and a slide show related to my current serial, A Figure from the Common Lot; also, links to Things to Try, and “My Blog Week” posts, from most recent to oldest.
+Check my Announcements page (link below) to get theme music and a slide show related to my novel, A Figure from the Common Lot; also, links to Things to Try, and “My Blog Week” posts, listed from most recent to oldest.